reevesrs24/mlsec2021/README.md

 ## 2. Deployment Method ##

 In order to deploy the base64 encoded phishing site a method would need to be devised to extract and overlay the benign template with the phishing site.
-The `src` HTML attribute intially seemed to be the most promising method since a bae64 encoded string could be converted to a `text/html` blob and injected into an element with this attribute.
+The `src` HTML attribute intially seemed to be the most promising method since a bae64 encoded string could be converted to a `text/html` blob and injected into an element which employed this attribute.
 Doing a little research led to an assortment of HTML tags that utilized this attribute in some capacity.
 <br>
 <br>
 <p align="center">